 Remember how I stated that the more you venture out during winter the better you will get at knowing which gear to take?
 Well, this snowshoe adventure was a great reminder of why we pack the extra gear to keep us warm.
 We got a late start on our Rawson Lake trail snowshoe so by the time we made it to the lake the temperatures were starting to drop.
 The clouds were rolling in.
 Thankfully, my oldest son carried the Jetboil on this trip and he was very keen to make the hot chocolate.
 We all needed something warm to drink when we reached our destination.

 TIP: Always take warm fluids on a thermos, layers, hand and foot warmers and an extra pair of socks.

-I should mention there is a high risk of Avalanche hazard at the lake.
+I should mention there is a high risk of avalanche hazard at the lake.
+Read my blog post about avalanche awareness if you’re leery of winter hiking in the Rockies!
 Winter travel along the shoreline is strongly discouraged even though during summer the trail and shoreline are ideal spots.

 The Rawson Lake trail is popular in both the summer and the winter.
-I recommend both, hiking and snowshoeing, this trail.
+I recommend both, hiking and snowshoeing Rawson Lake trail.
 In the summer, you can fish for trout.
 It is only catch and release fishing and you should review the fishing regulations for Rawson Lake before you go.
 Fishing is not allowed in the winter.